Biohacking Recovery: How Elite Athletes Stack Saunas, Cold Plunges, and Breathwork

 Cold Plunge and Contrast Therapy: Physiological Adaptations

-Breathwork: Oxygenation, Stress Response, and Mind‑Body Control
+Breathwork: Oxygenation, Stress Response, and Nervous System Reset

 Q: Can I do breathwork inside a sauna?

-1. Sauna session (10–20 min at 80–90 °C) to induce heat stress and HSP activation.
+1. Sauna session (10–20 minutes at 80–90°C) to stimulate heat shock protein production.

 Q: What’s the best order: sauna, cold plunge, or breathwork?